msmithnova/playground/README.md

 # Plan

-Implement various algorithms and data structures in various languages starting with a description.
+Implement various algorithms, data structures and practice problems in various languages starting with a description.

 1. Choose a language to work in.
 2. Write some pseudocode to represent the problem.